Nights-Software/ns-docs/resources/loadingScreen.md

 Download this resource via [https://keymaster.fivem.net/asset-grants](https://keymaster.fivem.net/asset-grants) after purchasing it.
 It can take a few minutes for the resource to appear in keymaster after purchase.

+## Read before installing the resource

+Please keep in mind that services like Imgur and Discord do **not** work with this script.
+The image host you are using needs to have the ability to link directly to the uploaded images.

 ## Installing the resource

 *Note: Always make sure when you transfer files to your server you follow this order: (Otherwise you will experience parsing errors in F8 console.)*